 - File an accident report.

-Who Pays for Damages in an Uber Car Accident
+Who Pays for Damages in an Uber or Lyft Accident

 If the driver of the other car is at fault, that driver may be liable for any injuries.
 However, if that driver is uninsured or under-insured, the injured rideshare passenger can bring a claim against the rideshare company’s accident policy.
 Both Lyft and Uber drivers and passengers are covered up to one million dollars under insurance policies that the companies provide.

 If your rideshare driver is deemed to be at fault for causing the accident, it is fairly straightforward to bring a claim against the driver and Uber or Lyft’s liability insurer.
-However, if you are injured by the negligence of rideshare driver in a situation where you were not a rideshare passenger, it gets quite complicated on which coverage applies the rideshare company or the rideshare drivers own personal auto insurance.
+However, if you are injured by the negligence of a rideshare driver in a situation where you were not a rideshare passenger, the question of which coverage applies — the rideshare company’s policy or the driver’s own personal auto insurance — can be complicated.
 Uber drivers are independent contractors, and the automobiles they operate are typically their personal vehicles.
 While Uber requires all of its drivers to carry liability insurance, and the company provides supplemental insurance to cover incidents that happen during the course of their work, that coverage may not apply if the driver was considered “off-duty” at the time the accident occurred.
-Uber and Lyft differ in the way their drivers and passengers are covered, so it is critical to consult a rideshare accident lawyer before you bring a claim to either company.
+Uber and Lyft differ in the way their drivers and passengers are covered, so it is critical to consult a rideshare accident lawyer before you bring a claim against either company.

 Do I Need a Lawyer?